grodansparadis/vscp-doc-vscpd/canal_interface_specification.md

 ### unsigned long obid

+Driver specific.
 Used by the driver or higher layer protocols.

 ### unsigned long id